daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 return depth < _DepthThreshold ? drawing : col;
 ~~~

 That's it for the shader!
 Let's handle the `Drawing` script to drive the effect, found at *Scripts/Image Effects/Drawing.cs*.
-We'll start off by defining all of the variables we need to pass over to the shader.
-Most have the same names as above - the only differece is the inclusion of a `shiftCycleTime` variable, which denotes how long it takes for each animation cycle of the drawing effect.
+We'll start off by defining all the variables we need to pass over to the shader.
+Most have the same names as above - the only difference is the inclusion of a `shiftCycleTime` variable, which denotes how long it takes for each animation cycle of the drawing effect.
 The animation is super simple - the UVs of the drawing texture will shift by 0.5 in both the u- and v-directions at the halfway-point of each cycle.

 ~~~csharp
 [SerializeField]